hisschemoller/music-pattern-generator/docs/build-and.package.md

   - `/usr/share/applications directory` to be accessible by everyone or
   - `/.local/share/applications` to be accessible to a single user.

+### Manually install on Linux

+Download a Linux package and copy the source files and manifest file as in steps 1 and 2 of 'Package for Linux' above.

+1. Rename the package to music-pattern-generator.
+2. Copy the package to the `/opt` directory.
+3. Copy the `music-pattern-generator.desktop` file to `/usr/share/applications`.

 Desktop file resources:

 - https://wiki.archlinux.org/index.php/Desktop_entries